resolvingarchitecture/seda-bus-ts/README.md

 This component is implemented in [Java](https://github.com/resolvingarchitecture/seda-bus-java) and [Rust](https://github.com/resolvingarchitecture/seda-bus).
-This project seeks to replicate this design for embedding in browsers and Node.js projects.
+This project seeks to replicate this design for embedding in browsers.